MiracleDa/Little-Helpers/README.md

 }

     - (Create/POST) Create a new like on a post

     - (Delete) Delete existing like

     - (Create/POST) Create a new comment on a post

-  -(Delete) Delete existing comment
+    - (Delete) Delete existing comment

 - Create Post Screen
     - (Create/POST) Create a new post object